simonhamp/dotme/content/collections/pages/ideas.md

 blueprint: pages
 title: Ideas
 updated_by: 104b2029-6d10-4bee-9cce-a70842d2f673
-updated_at: 1694430300
+updated_at: 1694470047
-meta_description: 'Just some silly, some not so silly, ideas for apps or SaaS tools that I have'
+meta_description: 'Just some silly - and not so silly -ideas for apps or SaaS tools that I have'
 ---
 Here's a growing list of things I'd love to work on / interesting problems I want to solve: